 At its beginnings in 1984, the Giraffe Project had been just Ann, running around New York City interviewing the people whose stories she wanted to tell.
 The first Giraffes were people like Gene Gitelson, a Vietnam vet who’d left the security of his banking career to help down-and-out vets, and Elsa Hart, a gems expert who’d faced down crooked middlemen to get an Apache tribe in Arizona a fair deal for the gemstones from their mine.

 After she recorded an interview, Ann would write a radio public service announcement around it, then convince an actor such as Candice Bergen, John Denver or Sam Waterston, to record it.

 She sent these recordings to hundreds of radio stations–who began playing them.
 Just as Ann had hoped, the stories of Giraffes were so compelling they were soon picked up by print media and television, both local and national.
 In effect, she was a press agent for America’s heroes.

-John Graham joined Ann on the quest—but it took him awhile.
+John Graham joined Ann on the quest.
 A US Foreign Service Officer for fifteen years, he’d been in the middle of wars, revolutions and arms sales.
 A three-year stint working at the US Mission to the UN gave him the chance to focus his skills and energy on ending apartheid and other human rights abuses, and on stopping wars instead of starting them.
 In September 1980, he decided he could do more for peace by quitting the Foreign Service and training the opponents of government policies—people who wanted America to cut nuclear arms, do more to end apartheid, or combat poverty at home and abroad.